etherex/etherex/etherex/WhitePaper.md

 A New Approach
 --------------

-Ethereum now allows us to build an exchange with a decentralized (but shared) order book, where every asset denominated in Ether can be handled in a trustless, automated, decentralized trading engine.
+Ethereum now allows us to build an exchange with a decentralized (but shared) order book, where every asset can be handled in a trustless, automated, decentralized trading engine.

 The main contract handles most of the interactions with the users, dispatching commands or simply refunding the user in case of an invalid request.
 Once the interface is stable enough, most or all of these errors should be caught before becoming transactions and actual trades or operation requests.
 The main contract will handle most of the exchange's logic, including trade verifications, but will only hold a few meta-data objects and the nonces of price indexes.